doughphunghus/7d2dModlets/README.md

 Khelldon-GetHorny - Works in a18.
 Tested on all vanilla vehicles.

 Khelldon-ScreamerBears - Works in a18.
-Modifies so one of the 4 bears available is a screamer, TODO: Have not tested this.
+Modifies game so one of the 4 bears available is a screamer, TODO: Have not tested this.

 Khelldon-BabyBears - Works in a18.